alexanderluna/python/README.md

 ```

 We can also create scripts similar to how we would using npm/yarn.
-For that we create a new section inside the generated Pipfile called sripts
+For that we create a new section inside the generated Pipfile called scripts
 and specify the name followed by the command:

 ```Pipfile